niels-lubbes/orbital/README.md

     ------------------------------

 We see from the output that the computed surface X is obtained by rotating a circle in the 3-sphere S^3.
-The surface X has degree 4 and so has its stereographic projection Y to P^3.
+The surface X has degree 4 and so has its stereographic projection Y to projective 3-space P^3.
 The equation of Y is given by `xyz_pol` and its singular locus consists of an irreducible conic at infinity, without real points.
 The conic is known as the Euclidean absolute.
 The surface X is a so called Perseus cyclide and its two isolated singularities are send to the Euclidean absolute.

-### Example 3: Constructing the Clifford translation of a circle along a circle
+### Example 3: Constructing the pointwise product of circles in the unit quaternions

 A [Clifford torus](https://en.wikipedia.org/wiki/Clifford_torus) is a quartic surface obtained as the point-wise [Hamiltonian product](https://en.wikipedia.org/wiki/Quaternion)